ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

-* Allow user to change their email address
-  - May be changing email address because no longer have access to email.
-Don't require OTP to do this, just password and access token
 * Have Cursor determine whether Zeroizing needs to be used anywhere else
-* How to handle budget shares when email can change?
-Probably use username (need to add) rather than email for the invite.
-Or, perhaps better, update email address in all tables.
-  - On client, will need to remember that email can change
 * Replace "budget" with "object" to make server agnostic (usable with different apps with similar data structure).
 "Category" and "entry" are agnostic enough as it is
 * BYTEA fields in db should have length limit check
 * Limiter: IP address gets “tokens” every so often.
 Just store the last time a request is made and # of tokens remaining.
 Check the time and figure out how many tokens to add